david-a-wheeler/spdx-tutorial/README.md

 To my knowledge SPDX has not been registered as a MIME type, so currently it would probably have a MIME type mapping of ".spdx" to MIME type "application/x-spdx".

+If you're developing software or other copyrightable content, you still need to select a license and express it in a way others can understand.
+For software, create a file named LICENSE or COPYING (possibly with a .md or .txt extension) to provide human-readable text of the license.
+Also create a SPDX file, as described above, so programs can automatically process exactly what the license is.

 ## SPDX license expressions in source code files

 You can also refer to SPDX license expressions from source code, instead of trying to